 A career in engineering opens a whole new world of possibilities.
 As Cruachan shows, it can even move mountains!

 - 220,000 cubic metres of rock was blasted by explosives to create a cavern 1km inside the mountain that houses the turbines as well as a network of pipes and tunnels!

-- Inertia behaves a bit like the shock absorbers in a car suspension, which dampen the effect of a sudden bump in the road and keep the car stable and moving forward.
+- Inertia behaves a bit like the shock absorbers in a car suspension, which dampens the effect of a sudden bump in the road and keeps the car stable and moving forward.